-The goal of the Company Formation Awards is to finance the development of innovative products, services, and infrastructure with significant potential impact on patient care.
-These investments will assist early-stage start-up companies by providing the opportunity to further the development of new products for the diagnosis, treatment, supportive care, or prevention of cancer; to establish infrastructure that is critical to the development of a robust industry; or to fill a treatment, industry, or research gap.
-This award mechanism will support companies that intend to undertake product research and development in Texas with a strong presence of Texas-based employees.
-In determining eligibility for this award, CPRIT will evaluate whether Applicants have a significant presence in Texas or are willing to relocate to Texas.
+The goal of the Company Commercialization Awards is to finance the development of innovative products, services, and infrastructure with significant potential impact on patient care.
+These investments will provide companies or limited partnerships located and headquartered in Texas or those that are willing to relocate to Texas with the opportunity to further the development of new products for the diagnosis, treatment, supportive care, or prevention of cancer; to establish infrastructure that is critical to the development of a robust industry; or to fill a treatment, industry, or research gap.
+This award is intended to support companies that will be staffed with a majority of Texas-based employees, including C-level executives.